Reds vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- Sportsbooks have implied with the moneyline set for this matchup that the Reds have a 46.5% chance of pulling out a win.

-- So far this season, Cincinnati and its opponents have hit the over in 66 of its 131 games with a total.
+- Cincinnati and its opponents have hit the over in 66 of its 132 games with a total this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!